zuozhenggh/learning-library/developer-library/microservices-with-converged-db/2-walkthrough-helidon/walkthrough-helidon.md

 `msdataworkshop` - Lists all of the kubernetes resources (deployments, pods, services, secrets) involved in the workshop

-`describepod` - Gives information on a given pod and can use abbreviated names for arguments, such as `describepod admin` or `describepod order`
+`describepod` - Gives information on a given pod and can use abbreviated names for arguments, such as `describepod inventory` or `describepod order`

-`logpod` - Provides the logs for a given pod/container and can use abbreviated names for arguments, such as `logpod admin` or `logpod order`
+`logpod` - Provides the logs for a given pod/container and can use abbreviated names for arguments, such as `logpod inventory` or `logpod order`

-`deletepod` - Deletes a given pod/container and can use abbreviated names for arguments, such as `deletepod admin` or `deletepod order`
+`deletepod` - Deletes a given pod/container and can use abbreviated names for arguments, such as `deletepod inventory` or `deletepod order`

 As the deployments in the workshop are configured with `imagePullPolicy: Always` , once you have finished the workshop, you can develop and test changes to a microservice using the following sequence...

     1. Modify microservice source
     2. Run `./build.sh` to build and push the newly modified microservice image to the repository
-    3. Run `deletepod` (eg `deletepod admin`, `deletepod order`, etc.) to delete the old pod and start a new pod with the new image.
+    3. Run `deletepod` (e.g. `deletepod order`) to delete the old pod and start a new pod with the new image
-    4. Verify changes.
+    4. Verify changes

 If changes have been made to the deployment yaml then re-run `./deploy.sh` in the appropriate microservice's directory.

-## **STEP 2**: Deploy and access FrontEnd UI microservice
+## **STEP 2**: Deploy all the Microservices and the FrontEnd UI

 1. Run the deploy script.
 This will create the deployment and pod for all the java images in the OKE cluster `msdataworkshop` namespace: